How Much Muscle Can Women Build? How Fast? And How Strong?

 Once you’ve spent a year or two fighting to gain muscle and strength, you don’t need rapid progress anymore, you can enjoy the benefits of having a strong, healthy, and athletic physique.

-This rate of muscle growth raises a couple questions, though:
+This rate of muscle growth raises a couple of questions, though:

 - How come most women who lift weights hardly gain any muscle ever?

-- How come our members are often able to gain ten pounds in just a few months?
+- How come our Bombshell members are often able to gain ten pounds in just a few months?

 The first question is easy to answer.
 This rate of muscle growth assumes that you’re following a good bulking program.
 To build muscle quickly and consistently, you have to:

 - Follow a serious lifting program.
 Most exercise programs aren’t designed to help women become bigger and stronger.
 Even most lifting programs for women are more about cardio and endurance than about gaining muscle mass.

 - Fight to get stronger.
 To gain muscle, you have to progressively lift heavier and heavier weights.
 If you start off doing goblet squats with 30 pounds, next week you should be fighting to lift 35.
 And then 40.
 Then you switch to a front squat with 45 pounds, and so on.
 That’s how you gradually work your way up to a 245-pound back squat (which how much you’ll be able to squat a few years from now).

-- Gain weight.
+- Gain weight with a calorie surplus.
 If you aren’t gaining at least a pound on the scale every month, you won’t be able to gain muscle mass anywhere near this quickly.
 This explains why most women won’t gain anywhere even close to ten pounds of muscle during their first year of lifting weights—they aren’t gaining enough weight overall.

 Because of how deliberate you need to be about building muscle, and because of how uncommon it is for women to intentionally gain weight, most women aren’t going to exercise in a way that will help them build a significant amount of muscle.
 And that’s fair.
 The average woman is overweight.
 Weight gain probably isn’t her goal in the first place.